herro85/CleanDataSmartPhone/README.md

 The dataset includes the following files:
 =========================================
-tidydata.txt -  Tidy Data of Activity experiment.
+aggTidyReading.txt -  Tidy Data of Activity experiment.

 CookBook.md - Cook Book describing the columns of the data above.